microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   * Iterate `linAlgMatrixAccumulateToMemory` calls and gather types with groupshared flag.
   * Iterate `VectorAccumulate` calls and gather types.
+    * TBD: update with final operation, including whether this uses AccumulateStore structure and necessary flags.
 * `MatrixConstruction`
   * Iterate all other wave/group scope matrix calls and gather shapes and types.